edge-core/sonic-swss/tests/README.md

 sudo pytest
 ```

-## Setting up a persistent test environment
+## Setting up a persistent testbed
 For those developing new features for SWSS or the DVS framework, you might find it helpful to setup a persistent DVS container that you can inspect and make modifications to (e.g. using `dpkg -i` to install a new version of SWSS to test a new feature).

 1. [Download `create_vnet.sh`](https://github.com/Azure/sonic-buildimage/blob/master/platform/vs/create_vnet.sh).

-2. Setup a virtual server and network:
+2. Setup a virtual server and network. **Note**: It is _highly_ recommended you include the `-n 32` option or you may run into problems running the tests later.

     ```
     docker run --privileged -id --name sw debian bash sudo ./create_vnet.sh -n 32 sw
     ```

-3. Start the DVS container:
+3. Start the DVS container.

     ```
     docker run --privileged -v /var/run/redis-vs/sw:/var/run/redis --network container:sw -d --name vs docker-sonic-vs
     ```

-4. You can specify your persistent DVS container when running the tests as follows:
+4. You can specify your persistent DVS container when running the tests as follows.

     ```
     sudo pytest --dvsname=vs
     ```

-    By default if number of ports in persistent DVS < 32 (needed by testbed) then test will be aborted.
-To overcome that --forcedvs option can be used.
+    By default if the DVS has <32 ports (needed by testbed), then test will be aborted.
+To overcome that the --forcedvs option can be used.
+This automatically adds the proper number of ports for the tests to run, and cleans up the extra ports after the test is complete.

     ```
     sudo pytest --dvsname=vs --forcedvs
     ```

-5. Additionally, if you need to simulate a specific hardware platform (e.g. Broadcom or Mellanox), you can add this environment variable when starting the DVS container:
+5. Additionally, if you need to simulate a specific hardware platform (e.g. Broadcom or Mellanox), you can add this environment variable when starting the DVS container.
+Note that this is not a precise 1-to-1 model, and dataplane behavior is not simulated by the DVS.

     ```
     -e "fake_platform=mellanox"